The Department of Philosophy offers two MA programs in Philosophy: a two-year program and a one-year program.

 Our MA programs aim to enable students to proceed to doctoral training in any leading department around the world.
 Our graduates will also be very well qualified, as far as the subject is concerned, to teach philosophy in the final years of secondary school.
 In addition, a holder of one of our philosophy MA degrees will have the kind of training in thinking analytically and systematically which is of great value in all responsible administrative and managerial positions.

-Regularly offered mandatory courses include courses in Logic, Epistemology, Philosophy of Mind, Philosophy of Language, Metaphysics, Ethics, Ancient Philosophy, Early Modern Philosophy, and Continental Philosophy.
+Regularly offered mandatory courses include courses in Logic, Epistemology, Philosophy of Language, Metaphysics, Ethics, Ancient Philosophy, Early Modern Philosophy, and Continental Philosophy.

-Regularly offered elective courses include courses in the Philosophy of Mind, Philosophy of Language, Philosophy of Religion, Empiricism, Rationalism, Nietzsche, Plato, Aristotle, Aesthetics, Philosophy of Science, Social Philosophy, and Political Philosophy.
-Other courses will follow the faculty’s research interests.
+Regularly offered elective courses include courses in the Philosophy of Mind, Philosophy of Language, Philosophy of Religion, Empiricism, Rationalism, Plato, Aristotle, Nietzsche, Wittgenstein, Aesthetics, Philosophy of Science, Social Philosophy, and Political Philosophy.
+Other courses follow the faculty’s research interests.